BillDH2k/Hackintosh-DELL-T5810-OpenCore/README.md

 **What Works:**

-- Everything, excpt Sleep/Wake (Does not work beyond Big Sur)
+- Everything, excpt Sleep/Wake (should be disabled within the macOS, under System Settings).
+Also the internal speaker is not active.

 #

 **EFI Folder**

-- OpenCore 0.9.1
+- OpenCore 0.9.6
-- SYMBIOS: iMacPro1,1
+- SYMBIOS: MacPro7,1 (requried for Sonoma) or iMacPro1,1

 - ACPI folder:
 	- SSDT-EC.aml - Fix Embedded Controller, via OC Guide